gilbertgit95/kagiweb-api-core-a/README.md

 This is up to you on how you start the application.
 Just make sure you have imported and use the library in the right way.
 However if you use `@kagiweb-tech/cli` to setup your project, you can start the development by excuting `npm run dev` and `npm start` to run the build version.

-### Initial User
+### Initial Account
-A user is created during seeding.
-This user has a `Master` Role and it has absolute access to all endpoints.
-The default credential for this user is shown below.
+A account is created during seeding.
+This account has a `Master` Role and it has absolute access to all endpoints.
+The default credential for this account is shown below.
 ```
-username: master
+nameId: master
 password: master
 ```
 Please continue on the next section tobe able to signin and explore the available endpoints.